 FOLLOW US ON:

-Each DelAgua stove, over its seven-year useful life, saves the equivalent of over twenty-two tons of CO2 being released into the atmosphere.
-And from September 2021 our next generation stove launches which will have a ten-year useful life and will save over thirty five tons of CO2 emissions.
+Each DelAgua stove, over its 10-year useful life, saves the equivalent of over 35 tons of CO2 being released into the atmosphere.

 The environmental impact of the DelAgua stove programme in Rwanda is very significant.
 Traditional cooking practises are a major contributor to greenhouse gas emissions so there is currently a global effort to gain adoption of “clean” cookstoves.

-The DelAgua stove uses 50% less wood than traditional methods and burns cleanly with little smoke.
+The DelAgua stove uses at least 50% less wood than traditional methods and burns cleanly with little smoke.

 This is particularly apparent when visiting a village which has had a distribution and those that have not.
 A village that has not had a distribution tends to be clouded with a thick layer of smog from all the wood that has been burnt, which is in stark contrast to a village where recipients have benefitted from our stoves, where there is less smog and cleaner air.

-On programme completion we will be reducing carbon emissions by over eight million tons annually.
+On programme completion we will be reducing carbon emissions by 8.6 million tons annually.

 Over six million tons of firewood for cooking is used per year in Rwanda.
 More than 90% of Rwanda’s rural population rely on wood for fuel.
 There is a severe and increasing gap between wood supply and demand, which is more than twice the sustainable supply and this shortage of firewood drives serious forest depletion.